inkognitro/react-redux-saga-boilerplate/docs/CodingGuidelines.md

 Below you can see some recommended coding guidelines.
 With growing experience these guidelines could change.
 Nothing is carved in stone.

-## Be explicit from the beginning.
+## Be explicit about parameters.
 Stay decoupled.
 In one of my workplaces we had a lot of trouble by being implicit instead of explicit in programming.
 As an example we created a `RequestHandler` class as a handler for every api call.
 As time went by, this class grew with new implicit features like showing a loader every time a request was dispatched.